ajaquith/markerbench/source/_posts/2013-10-06-chef-3rd-course.md

 _Remember, the keying materials (the *.key and *.pem files in the .chef directory) are not versioned in your Git repository.
 This is both a feature and a bug.
 You can safely move the `tester.local.pem` and `tester.local.key` files to offline media now, if you wish; they are safely encrypted in the data bag `certs` and no longer need to be in the local filesystem._

-# Next: Adding a web user and content directory
+# Next: Adding custom content
 If you have completed the instructions in this post, you learned how to do some very useful things.
 You created a self-signed SSL certificate and private key for `tester.local`.
 You installed the `chef-vault` plugin for storing the SSL certificate and private key as encrypted data bag items.
 You authorized the user `arj` and node `tester.local` to decrypt these items.
 And you created a cookbook that decrypts the certificate, private key and certificate chain and creates files in the correct locations on the server.

 In the next post, you will use Chef to configure Apache for serving custom content.
 You will create a non-privileged user whose home directory stores static HTML.
 This directory will be served up by Apache as the default website.
 In keeping with the SSH configuration introduced in this post, the user account will be configured to use SSH public keys for authentication rather than passwords.

+_This post was updated July 22, 2015 to change the naming convention for SSL certificate files on the target box.
+It also added a short section that enables the default normal and SSL sites, as well as a short section for testing the actual SSL configuration._